 - Firstly, acquire either an SD Card or an external storage device, fit to be attached to your Windows 10 running machine.
 If you’ve succeeded in the task, quickly connect it, and scrape off all the possible useless files you find.
-We insist you format the drive for best results.
+We insist you format the drive for the best results.

 - Next up, use the Start Menu to quickly launch the Settings app.

 - Now, navigate to System, and then click on the tab named ‘Storage‘.
 You can now have a visual on the drive or the SD Card you’ve mounted in your Windows 10 machine.
 If not, make sure your drive is functioning at its peak.